Municipal broadband: Support

 In a 2004 White House report, President George W. Bush called for "universal, affordable access for broadband technology by the year 2007" and "plenty of technology choices when it comes to purchasing broadband".

 In 2000, the Federal Communications Commission endorsed municipal broadband as a "best practice" for bringing broadband to underserved communities.

-More recently, in 2021, President Joe Biden attempted to include direct provisions for municipal broadband in his $1 trillion infrastructure bill.
+In 2021, President Joe Biden attempted to include direct provisions for municipal broadband in his $1 trillion infrastructure bill.

 The city of Philadelphia had the nonprofit Wireless Philadelphia accept bid from Earthlink to set up a network in 2004.
 "Philadelphia’s expectations were high; the city was eager, optimistic and, by the end of the decade, altogether too quick to chalk Wireless Philadelphia up as a failure.
 Still, the project was critical in laying the groundwork for future endeavors.
 Some of the hardware is still in use for an emergency communications network."

 The Free Press, the Media Access Project, and the ACLU have all come out in favor of municipal broadband.

 Opposition

 The increasing prominence of municipal broadband has led to opposition.
 Critics argue that the construction and implementation of broadband service is an inappropriate use of public funds that can be invested elsewhere, and that on some occasions (such as EPB and iProvo), the high cost of maintaining the network is passed onto residents via either taxes or exorbitant rates, for services that may not necessarily meet the quality or reliability of a commercial ISP.
 In an op-ed, Larry Irving stated that "private sector ownership generally is more effective and efficient, promotes innovation, and helps assure freedom of speech and open networks".
 Trump administration FCC commissioner Michael O'Rielly argued that governments were infringing on their residents' First Amendment rights via prohibitions on "hateful" or "threatening" speech in the acceptable usage policies for their broadband networks—even though these restrictions are general, boilerplate terms also used by commercial ISPs.

-Incumbents typically are in favor of state-level legislation — often based on a model act drafted by the industry and distributed by the conservative lobbying group American Legislative Exchange Council (ALEC) — that seek to frustrate the deployment or expansion of municipal broadband networks.
+Lobbying efforts are often conducted by existing commercial ISPs, which promote state-level legislation—often based on a model act drafted by the industry and distributed by the conservative lobbying group American Legislative Exchange Council (ALEC)—that seek to frustrate the deployment or expansion of municipal broadband networks.
 These can include requiring that cities hold a referendum to seek approval, instituting regulatory burdens on the approval process or their operations (including requiring competing bids from private entities), restricting municipal broadband providers from expanding outside of their jurisdiction, restricting them to only being a wholesale provider for private entrants, prohibiting municipal broadband in cities above a certain population, and restricting access to utility poles (thus requiring underground digging, which can be costlier), among others.
-In April 2019, Broadband Now reported that 26 states had such laws.
+This pattern of state resistance to municipal broadband networks is supported by the 2016 Circuit Court precedent Tennessee v.
+FCC.